- Intergroup relations (e.g., conflict, collective action, & interventions)

 - Anti-normative behavior (e.g., conflict in public places, eye-witness reliability, & deception)

-- Sensor-based data collection (e.g., using gps or sociometric-badges)
+- Sensor-based group data (e.g., using gps or sociometric-badges)

 Since 2012 I work as an Assistant Professor at the department Psychology of Conflict, Risk, and Safety (PCRS) of the University of Twente, in Enschede the Netherlands.
 Using both field and experimental methods I investigate how intergroup processes –such as identification, stereotyping and intergroup emotions– influence peoples’ reactions in high stakes situations, such as intergroup and/or interpersonal conflicts and during deception.

 In 2001 I started with studying social and organisational psychology at the University of Groningen.
 My interest in group processes, combined with my personal interest to experience new cultures, motivated me to leave Groningen in the final year of my study to visit Paul Paulus at the University of Texas at Arlington (UTA), the United States of America.
 After returning to Groningen I started on a Ph.D.-project at the Institute for Integration and Social Efficacy at the University of Groningen with Sabine Otten, Karen van Oudenhoven-van der Zee, and Ellen Giebels as my advisors.
 This project resulted in my doctoral dissertation: “Neighbor-to-Neighbor Conflicts in Multicultural Neighborhoods” which I defended on January 6th, 2011.